MENU

 Rice milk contains nearly twice as many grams of carbohydrates per serving as cow's milk, including about 10 g of sugars per serving.
 It is recommended in the Dietary Guidelines for Americans to limit intake of sugar-containing beverages.
 In contrast, low-fat or skim cow's milk are free of added sugars and thus are healthful choices.
 The glycemic index of rice milk is also about twice that of cow's milk, meaning it leads to a higher increase in blood glucose after consumption (University of Sydney n.d.).
 Rice milk may not be the best choice for individuals with diabetes or at risk for diabetes, who are trying to limit intake of carbohydrates and manage their blood glucose.

 A possible health risk of consuming rice milk is its potentially high levels of arsenic (Wilson 2015).
 Arsenic is a toxic metal that occurs naturally in the soil and water and can subsequently enter the food supply through plants.
-Rice tends to absorb higher amounts of arsenic than other grains and can sometimes reach dangerous levels if it is not monitored closely.
+Rice tends to absorb higher amounts of arsenic than other grains and can sometimes reach dangerous levels if not monitored closely.
 In the United States, the Food and Drug Administration (FDA) conducts testing of foods to ensure limited consumer exposure to arsenic from rice and other foods (FDA 2019).
 For this reason, it is likely that commercially available rice milks available in the United States are not high in arsenic, but it may be prudent to consume rice and rice-containing products, including rice milk, in moderation.

 Is rice milk an appropriate choice for children?